ShiZhan/minidc-tutorial/README.md

 Then VMs should be re-created to apply new keys.

+## 3 Virtual Machine Cluster

+Project resides in current directory, refer to [Vagrantfile](./Vagrantfile).

-## Scale up to 4 physical hosts with 120 virtual machines
+## Scale Out to 4 Physical Hosts with 120 Virtual Machines

-Refer to Vagrantfile-cross-host-cluster-00{1..4}
+Refer to cluster-120/Vagrantfile-00{1..4}.

+TODO: use command line augments to unify physical cluster configuration.

 Zhan.Shi @ 2017